 - Don’t build too much intelligence with SKUs.
 Be especially careful with any intelligence embedded as part of the SKUs or descriptions.

 - Use the automated numbering scheme.
 The one that is natively built with the system.

 - Clean the SKUs before implementing a new system.
-Try to re-engineer the SKUs before implementing a new system as much as possible.
+Try to re-engineer the SKUs as much as possible before implementing a new system.
 And if ERP data re-engineering is not possible, try to come up with a rollout plan.

 Unfortunately, there is no way to get rid of ERP data re-engineering issues due to the need to support legacy processes and transactions.
 But not re-engineering them prior to implementing an ERP can lead to overengineered processes and overly bloated systems, sometimes leading to overall operational efficiency loss despite your investments.